jhalvorson/how-to-code-lesson/README.md

-# Meet The Team
+# How to code lesson

-Code your own profile for the Amiqus blog 🎉
+An intro to coding for the entire team at Amiqus' next All The Things.